HomeDing/homeding.github.io/elements/dht.md

 In addition to the DHT22 wiring the not connected (nc) pin needs also to be connected to GND to use the compatible data protocol.

 The AM2320 sensor also offers to communicate using the [I2C protocol](/dev/i2c.md).
-This is not supported by the HomeDing library as of now.
+This is supported using the [AM2320 Element] by the HomeDing library.

 ### About the pull-up resistor